cfournie/segmentation.corpora/stargazer_hearst_1997/README.rst

 "Stargazer" Manual Segmentations (Hearst, 1997)
 ===============================================

+Linear segmentations of the popular science article "Stargazers look for life" collected by Hearst (1997).

 In the original text, there are 22 paragraphs, but the version presented to coders contained 21 paragraphs, with paragraphs 4 and 5 merged together as one.
 The text contained in this distribution reflects this merging.

 Note that the original PDF version of the article "`Stargazers look for life <https://github.com/downloads/cfournie/segmentation.corpora/stargazers_look_for_life.pdf>`_", by Baker (1990) is also available.